learosema/talentbook/README.md

 npm start
 ```

-- The frontend is running on <http://localhost:1234/>
+- The frontend is running on <http://localhost:5173/>
-- In development mode, the API is proxied to the frontend via [express](https://expressjs.com) and the [http-proxy-middleware](https://www.npmjs.com/package/http-proxy-middleware), see [server.js](https://github.com/terabaud/talentbook/blob/master/packages/frontend/dev-proxy/server.js)
+- In development mode, the API is proxied to the frontend
 - You can browse the storybook via `npm run storybook`, listening on <http://localhost:9009/>

 ## Additional setup